microsoft/vscode-docs/docs/languages/typescript.md

 To generate source maps for your TypeScript files, compile with the `--sourcemap` option.

-In-lined source maps (a source map where the content is stored as a data url instead of a separate file) are also supported, although in-lined source is not yet supported.
+In-lined source maps (a source map where the content is stored as a data URL instead of a separate file) are also supported, although in-lined source is not yet supported.

 ## Setting a different outDir for generated files